ken-power/SensorFusionND-Radar/README.md

 velocity = -20;
 ```

-The sweep bandwidth is determined according to the range resolution and the sweep slope is calculated using both sweep bandwidth and sweep time.
+The _sweep bandwidth_ is determined according to the _range resolution_ and the _sweep slope_ is calculated using both _sweep bandwidth_ and _sweep time_.

 _Bandwidth(Bsweep) = speedoflight / (2 * rangeResolution)_

-* The sweep time can be computed based on the time needed for the signal to travel the unambiguous maximum range.
+The _sweep time_ can be computed based on the time needed for the signal to travel the unambiguous maximum range.
 In general, for an FMCW radar system, the sweep time should be at least 5 to 6 times the round trip time.
-This example uses a factor of 5.5.
+Here we use a factor of 5.5:

 _Tchirp = 5.5 * 2 * Rmax / c_

-Giving the slope of the chirp signal
+We can now calculate the slope of the chirp signal:

 _Slope = Bandwidth / Tchirp_